bbauska/JS-Practical-Intro-to-JavaScript/README.md

 11 3
 ```

-All conversions work.
+<p>All conversions work.
 The first relies on giving a sign to a numeric string which converts it to a
 number.
 Then 1+2 becomes 3.
 The second type cast is more explicit: you use Number to wrap a string
-and convert it to a number.
+and convert it to a number.</p>

-I recommend using the third option: Number.parseInt with a radix. parseInt converts a string into
+<p>I recommend using the third option: <mark>Number.parseInt</mark> with a radix. <mark>parseInt</mark>
-a number.
-The second argument of parseInt is optional: it describes the base in which we represent
+converts a string into a number.
+The second argument of parseInt is optional: it describes
-the number.
-Most of the time, we use base 10 values.
+the base in which we represent the number.
+Most of the time, we use base 10 values.</p>

 ```
 1 > Number.parseInt("ES6 in Practice")